 On Sundays an usher will greet you at the door.
 Just let him or her know that you are new to CTK and they will offer a quick orientation as well as a bulletin.

 To be a Christian is also to be in relationship with the Trinity.
 We affirm our belief in God, the creator of all.
 We seek a personal as well as corporate experience of Jesus who we know to be the human face of God.
 We also trust that we are upheld by the Holy Spirit who is active in guiding us in the ways of peace, justice and reconciliation.
 The relationship of love shared by the Trinity is our model for relationships that cherish and build up.
 At CTK we offer classes and events during the year that are designed to deepen our faith and witness.
 The clergy are also available to meet with you to explore your questions and offer guidance as requested.

 You can also be involved with CTK through our ministries of service to those in need.
 (Check out the drop down section entitled “Serve” for more information.)
 You may be in need and we would like to help.
-The Rondout Valley Food Pantry, located at CTK, provides food for individuals, families and pets.
+The Rondout Valley Food Pantry, now located on Main Street in Stone Ridge, provides food for individuals, families and pets.
 We can also provide information on other resources in the larger community and how to access them.

 No matter who you are, or what you do or don’t believe, there is a place for you at God’s table and at CTK.

 If you are searching for a community that seeks to affirm and serve, we hope you will join us.